 Furthermore, refusing to take a blood or breath test does not preclude the possibility that you may also be charged with DWI.
 A court may still find you guilty of DWI even without a test result showing your blood alcohol content (BAC) to be above the legal limit.
 In fact, a prosecutor may use the act of refusing a test against you in court, arguing that your refusal is a sign of guilt.
 While the penalties for DWI can be severe, we can utilize our knowledge of the law to create a defense tailored to your situation.

 If you are facing the consequences for refusing a breath/blood test, the Law Offices of Kyle K. Shaw can fight tirelessly to uphold your rights and defend your freedom.
-Our Allen criminal defense attorney can help you through every step of your defense, from contesting a license suspension to fighting DWI/DUI charges.
+Our Collin County criminal defense attorney can help you through every step of your defense, from contesting a license suspension to fighting DWI/DUI charges.
 While the police may lead you to believe that the case against you is as good as closed, with the proper defense, it is possible to overcome the most serious charges.

 Call (214) 761-3361 or contact us online to speak to an attorney about your options.